Kenneth Gant

-Kenneth Dwayne Gant (born April 18, 1967) is a former American football safety in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
-He won Super Bowl XXVII and Super Bowl XXVIII, both over the Buffalo Bills.
-He played college football at Albany State University.
+Kenneth Dwayne Gant (born April 18, 1967) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
+He was a member of the Super Bowl XXVII and Super Bowl XXVIII teams that defeated the Buffalo Bills.
+He played college football for the Albany State Golden Rams.

 Early life

 Gant attended Kathleen High School in Lakeland, Florida.
 He received a football scholarship from Albany State University, where although he came in as an offensive player, he was converted to the defensive side and became a four-year starter at cornerback.

 As a freshman, he posted 15 tackles, 3 interceptions and one pass defensed.
 As a sophomore, he tallied 33 tackles, 3 interceptions and 6 passes defensed.
 As a junior, he recorded 55 tackles, 3 sacks and 6 passes defensed.
 He also made 7 tackles against Fort Valley State University.

 As senior, he registered 55 tackles, 5 interceptions (third in the conference) and one blocked punt.
 He had 6 tackles and one interception against Savannah State University.
 In his college career he only missed one game, finishing with 158 tackles, 14 interceptions, 17 passes defensed and 4 fumble recoveries.